jjkallas/alienMaze/README.md

 ![alt text](/spaceMonster.png)
 By Jack Kallas

-A program written in the Processing Language that generates playable mazes filled with aliens curious about math!
+A program that generates playable mazes filled with aliens curious about math!
+Written in the Processing language.

 FOR BIGGER OR SMALLER MAZE:
  change the global rowSize variable or size() parameters in the setup function on line 39.

-note: chest image is not used currently.